n0rth97/peb.h/README.md

 # Peb.h
 A header-only, std independent library to get function address from EAT using peb.

+# Compatibility
+Works with MSVC and Mingw.

 # Usage
 ```c